Shanky1009/Flasky_UI_API_Automation/README.md

 **Note:**
 * UI Automation Reports are generated under **Reports/** folder
 * API HTML Reports are generated under **Flasky_API_Automation/** folder
-* pytest, pytest-html, requests are used for API automation script generation
+* pytest, pytest-html, requests are used for API automation scripts
-* robotframework-selenium2library, robotframework are used for UI automation script generation
+* robotframework-selenium2library, robotframework are used for UI automation scripts
-* Pytest with Requests is used for API framework
+* Pytest with Requests is used for API framework development
-* Robot Framework is used for UI framework
+* Robot Framework is used for UI framework development